PrismaticDepths/neoprisma/README.md

 ## Installation

-Neoprisma can be built and installed with its dedicated installer script.\
+Neoprisma can be built or installed with its dedicated installer script.\
 Support for installation via Homebrew is planned to be added soon.

+For most users, building from source is not necessary, and a standard install will suffice.
 You may inspect `install.sh` in the stable branch of this repository to make sure the code you are about to run is trustworthy.

 ```bash